St Mary's Church

 Internal Works

 A new first floor was inserted.
 The external walls and the roof were lined with insulation.
 The blocked doorway just above first floor level between the tower and the body of the church was reopened.
 A main stair, lift and WC on each floor were installed atth front of the building, with a secondary stair serving fitted into the former vestry at the rear.
-On the ground floor, an open plan office, the north transept was closed to form a small room for private meetings.
-A small kitchen was also formed.
-The whole first floor is open for conferences, meetings, training and social events.

 Upper Tower and Spire Repairs